 The Board of Trustees is supported by the Executive Leadership Team.

-Led by Chief Executive Officer Jane Millward, the Executive Leadership Team is responsible for overseeing the implementation and delivery of organisational strategy as set by the Board of Trustees.
+Led by Chief Executive Officer Jane Millward, the Executive Leadership Team is responsible for overseeing the implementation and delivery of organisational strategy.

-Click here for further information on our Executive Leadership Team.
+Click here for more information on our Executive Leadership Team.

 Two regions, one E-ACT

-E-ACT supports its 28 academies through two regions: North and South.
+E-ACT’s 28 academies fall into one of two regions: North and South.

-Each of our regions are led by regional education directors (RED) and regional operations directors (ROD) who are supported by a small team of regional colleagues to drive academy improvement.
+Each region is led by regional education directors (RED) and regional operations directors (ROD), supported by a small team who support academy improvement.

-Our REDs and RODs work closely with their academies and meet academy leadership formally through our termly Governance Review Days (GRDs).
-In turn the Executive Leadership Team meets with REDs and RODs at our termly formal Regional Performance Boards (RPBs).
+Our REDs and RODs work closely with their academies and meet academy leadership formally through termly Governance Review Days (GRDs).
+In turn the Executive Leadership Team meets with REDs and RODs at termly Regional Performance Boards (RPBs).

 Our E-ACT Ambassadors

-Our E-ACT Ambassador team is made up of parents and community members who share a great passion for supporting and working with our academy.
+E-ACT ambassador teams are made up of parents, community and staff members who share a passion for positively supporting our pupils, the academy and the community it serves.